motorcycle 101 guides

 6. Louisiana Lane Splitting Laws

-In Louisiana, it is illegal for motorcyclists to practice any form of lane splitting.
+In Louisiana, motorcyclists cannot try to lane split at slow or high speeds.
 While lane splitting can offer a faster alternative when heavy traffic is in the way, traveling in between rows of vehicles is just an accident waiting to happen.
-Not only would you be in their blind spots, but it would be impossible to get out of the way should a car try to change lanes without spotting you.
+Not only would you be out of their view, but it would be impossible to get out of the way should a car try to change lanes without knowing you are there.

-Therefore, motorcyclists are not allowed to engage in the following behavior while traversing Louisiana’s laned roads and highways:
+Therefore, motorcyclists are not allowed to engage in the following behavior:

 • You cannot ride on top of the dividing lines between lanes